Of Course, A is for Apples!

 Also avoid feeding applies in excess.
 I remember once, when I was a kid, I took the old adage “an apple a day keeps the doctor away” seriously.
 While I didn’t end up having to go to the doctor from eating too many apples, I did end up with some pretty unpleasant stomach symptoms.
 The same can happen to your dog if you’re not careful.
 Moderation is key!

 What are the Benefits of Feeding Apples?

-In humans, apples contain phytonutrients that are thought to help prevent cancer.
+Apples contain phytonutrients that are thought to help prevent cancer in humans.
 Other than phytonutrients, apples are a good source of fiber, vitamin C, vitamin K, and calcium.
-They also contain omega-3 and omega-6 fatty acids, which can help improve your dog's coat.
+They also contain omega-3 and omega-6 fatty acids, which can help improve your dog’s coat.

 Apples are low in calories, making them a good snack choice for dogs who are overweight.
 Chewing on them may also help to freshen your dog’s breath.